VlSomers/native-opencv-android-template/README.md

 ## Acknowledgments

-This tutorial was inspired from this very good [Github repository](https://github.com/leadrien/opencv_native_androidstudio).
+This tutorial was inspired by this very good [Github repository](https://github.com/leadrien/opencv_native_androidstudio).

 ## Keywords